LimeChain/etherlime/doc/developer-documentation/etherlime-library-api/deployers.md

     await deployer.deploy(contractWithoutLibraries, false, param1, param2);
 ```

-#### deployAndVerify(contract, \[libraries\], \[params\])
+#### deployAndVerify(platform, contract, \[libraries\], \[params\])

 The main functionality the deployAndVerify exposes is (obviously) the
-ability to deploy and then verify compiled contract on Etherscan.
+ability to deploy and then verify compiled contract on Etherscan or Blockscout platforms.
 This
 method exposes the same features as `deploy` method, but in addition
-automatically verifies the deployed smart contract using Etherscan API
+automatically verifies the deployed smart contract using Etherscan/Blockscout APIs.
-with Etherscan API Key.

 In order to use the `deployAndVerify`
-method of the deployer, an Etherscan API Key is used.
+method of the deployer for Etherscan platform, an API Key is required.
 You can create
 your Etherscan API Key [here](https://etherscan.io/login?cmd=last).

 Parameters:

+  - `platform` - point the platform you want to verify your contract.
+Choices: `etherscan` , `blockscout`
   - `contract` - descriptor object for contract to be deployed.
 More
     details below
   - `libraries` - key-value object containing all libraries which will